agi-lab/reserving-MDN-ResMDN/README.md

 The Modelling Section consists of several stages:

-1. Loading the triangle, processing it into a data.table, and partitioning it into training, validation and testing sets
+1. Loading and processing the triangle
 2. Fitting the MDN on the triangle
 3. Analysing the MDN's fit
 4. Simulating total outstanding claims

+The master script is located in R Modules/MDN Modelling/0.0 MDN_Main.R, which provides a detailed run-through of the entire process
-More detailed instructions are provided in R Modules/MDN Modelling/0.0 MDN_Main.R
+Once the triangle is simulated, open R Modules/MDN Modelling/0.0 MDN_Main.R to begin the modelling process

+We hope you enjoy using this workspace.
+If you have any queries, please contact me at muhammed.almudafer97@gmail.com

+Kind Regards

+Muhammed